RocketChat/docs-old/6. Developer Guides/REST API/Users/list.md

 # User Information
 Gets all of the users in the system and their information, the result is only limited to what the callee has access to view.
+This method supports the [Offset and Count Query Parameters](../Offset%20and%20Count%20Info.md).

 | URL | Requires Auth | HTTP Method |
 | :--- | :--- | :--- |